Savings change everything.

 Entrusted with a loan

-Living in a rural village on less than two dollars a day automatically classifies a person as a “risky” loan.
-As a result, no bank will grant a person “at risk” a loan.
+Living in a rural village on less than two dollars a day automatically classifies a person as a "risky" loan.
+As a result, no bank will grant a person "at risk" a loan.
 Any individual’s involvement with a savings group builds the trust in the group.
-People who otherwise would never have access to loans now has a group to grant them and root for you to succeed.
+People who otherwise would never have access to loans now have a group to grant them and stand by their side as they work to better their lives.

 Saving takes away the stress of a looming emergency or disaster.
 Saving eases people's constant worry of changing weather patterns, sickness in the family, or economic disaster.
 Yes, these things can still happen, but the impact is minimized when people have a back up plan.